zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 library(RColorBrewer)
 ```

-The bulk of the optimization is done within the SamplingStrata R Package (https://github.com/barcaroli/SamplingStrata).
-It is best to download the package and save the path of the directory.
-There is one function in the package, BuildStrataDF() that I modify for this analysis, so the functions in the SamplingStrata package, along with my modified BuildStrataDF() function need to be in the global environment.
+The bulk of the optimization is done within the SamplingStrata R Package
+(https://github.com/barcaroli/SamplingStrata).
+It is best to download the
+package and save the path of the directory.
+There is one function in the
+package, BuildStrataDF() that I modify for this analysis, so the functions
+in the SamplingStrata package, along with my modified BuildStrataDF()
+function need to be in the global environment.

-## Script Overview
+## Script Overview (Optimal_Allocation_GoA/analysis_scripts/)

+optimization_data.R : Synthesizes data inputs and constants common to
+all subsequent scripts.

+Calculate_Population_Variances.R : Calculates population variances of
+simple random, optimized single-species stratified random, and current
+stratified random surveys.

-Survey_Optimization.R : Conducts the survey optimization
+Survey_Optimization.R : Conducts the multi- and single-species survey
+optimization.

-knitting_runs.R : knits all the optimization runs into neat result outputs
+knitting_runs.R : knits all the optimization runs into neat result
+outputs.

+knitting_runs_SS.R : knits all the single-species optimization runs into
+neat result outputs.

-Simulate_Opt_Survey.R: Simulates optimized surveys
+Simulate_Surveys.R : Simulates current and optimized stratified random
+surveys.

 ## Species Included

-The species set (n = 15) included in the manuscript are a complex of Gulf of
+The species set (ns = 15) included in the manuscript are a complex of Gulf of
 Alaska cods, flatfishes, and rockfishes:

 | Scientific Name                     | Common Name                           |